kali/kali.github.io/_posts/2014-08-26-Back-to-the-future.md

 freedom in relative financial comfort and just have to think, or not, about what to do next.
 To be honest, I find that both exhilarating and frightening.

 I've only been employed by two companies so far.
-The first one hired my as a summer intern before my scholarship was over in 1999, and I chose to came back to work there "for real" later.
+The first one hired me as a summer intern before my scholarship was over in 1999, and I chose to come back to work there "for real" later.
 It was a small — 20 persons or so — development company that was working for bigger companies and institutions on a project by project basis.
 Despite a continuous struggle to make a living, we managed, on several occasions, to answer to client requirements with ambitious, risky, but highly rewarding approaches.
 I got a chance to manage a four persons — plus me — team of great developers and tackle issues like ad hoc data stores tailored for specific requirements.
-From the look of it, and what I've been told, several components we designed developed at that time are still in production a decade or so later.
+From the look of it, and what I've been told, several components we designed and developed at that time are still in production a decade or so later.

 At the end of 2008, I chose to quit and join Fotonauts/Fotopedia.